ChinoUkaegbu/IntrotoIM/March30/README.md

 **Cool Things the Circuit Does**

-It saves the name of the plant and displays it in the messages displayed on the Serial Monitor
+It saves the name of the plant and displays it in the messages displayed on the Serial Monitor.